sneshyba/pypchem/README.md

 	StartupNotify=false
 	Terminal=false

-*Reporting the version of python from a notebook.*
+*Reporting the version of python from a notebook*

 	from platform import python_version
 	print(python_version())

 ## Other notes

 *Getting the VM*

 1. Download “pchem” from the google folder and de-compress it.
 This will take almost 25 Gbytes, temporarily; the decompressed file alone is ~16 Gbytes.
 2. Install VirtualBox (https://www.virtualbox.org/)
 3. Use VirtualBox to launch the VM: In the VirtualBox GUI, go to Tools/Add, navigate to the pchem folder you just decompressed, and double-click *pchem.vdbox*.
 A big green arrow launches it.

-*Launching jupyter, etc., from the terminal window* Once the VM is booted, you’ll find yourself in a Manjaro operating system.
+*Launching jupyter, etc., from the terminal window*

+Once the VM is booted, you’ll find yourself in a Manjaro operating system.
 Open a terminal window (icon at the top), and enter
 1. *jupyter notebook* to launch just a notebook; a Firefox window with a jupyter notebook screen should open up.
 When you're done, press the *quit* button of any browser windows associated with Juptyter.
 If the terminal window used to launch jupyter notebook is still busy, ctrl-C a couple of times.
 2. *jupyterhub* to launch a single-user version of jupyterhub.
 You'll have to open a Firefox window and enter localhost.

 *Running Jupyterhub with port forwarding*

 If instead of wanting a single-user jupyter notebook, you want a multi-user jupyterhub environment available on your host machine:
 1. With the VM shut down, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
 2. Use VirtualBox to launch the VM as before.